 Cost-effective aqueous rechargeable batteries are attractive alternatives to non-aqueous cells for stationary grid energy storage.
-Among different aqueous cells, zinc-ion batteries (ZIBs), based on Zn2+ intercalation chemistry, stand out as they can employ high-capacity Zn metal as anode material.
-Herein, we report a layered calcium vanadium oxide bronze as cathode material for aqueous Zn batteries.
-For the storage of Zn2+ ions in aqueous electrolyte, we demonstrate that calcium based bronze structure can deliver a high capacity of 340 mAh g−1 at 0.2 C, good rate capability and very long cycling life (96 % retention after 3000 cycles at 80 C).
+Among different aqueous cells, zinc-ion batteries (ZIBs), based on Zn2+ intercalation chemistry, stand out as they can employ high-capacity Zn metal as the anode material.
+Herein, we report a layered calcium vanadium oxide bronze as the cathode material for aqueous Zn batteries.
+For the storage of the Zn2+ ions in the aqueous electrolyte, we demonstrate that the calcium-based bronze structure can deliver a high capacity of 340 mA h g−1 at 0.2 C, good rate capability, and very long cycling life (96 % retention after 3000 cycles at 80 C).
 Further, we investigate the Zn2+ storage mechanism, and the corresponding electrochemical kinetics in this bronze cathode.
-Finally, we show that our Zn cell delivers an energy density of 267 Wh kg−1 at a power density of 53.4 W kg−1.
+Finally, we show that our Zn cell delivers an energy density of 267 W h kg−1 at a power density of 53.4 W kg−1.

 Bibliographical notePublisher Copyright:

 © 2018 Wiley-VCH Verlag GmbH & Co.
 KGaA, Weinheim

 - calcium vanadium oxide bronze